-Suspension e.g. remaining under the school's employment but being asked not to attend the school premises will never be an automatic response when an allegation is reported - all options to avoid suspension will be considered prior to taking that decision.
+The school will ensure that suspension will never be an automatic response when an allegation is reported - all options to avoid suspension will be considered prior to taking that decision.

 The case manager will carefully consider whether the circumstances warrant suspension from contact with children at the school, or until the allegation is resolved.
 Suspension will be considered only in cases where there is cause to suspect a child or other children at the school is/are at risk of harm, or the case is so serious that it might be grounds for dismissal.